xmos/lib_audio_dsp/doc/rst/01_tool_user_guide/setup.rst

    * Enable the XTC tools: the installation can be tested by running the command ``xrun --version`` from the terminal.
 If the command is not found, the XTC tools are not installed correctly.
-   * From your sandbox, enable the Python Virtual Environment and check the path is set:
+   * From your sandbox, enable the Python Virtual Environment and print the path to the virtual environment directory.
+This can be done with the following commands:

    .. tab:: Windows